President Alvi recounts PTI's accomplishments in address to parliament, opposition walks out

 He also lauded the premier for his strong remarks on Israel, in which he stated that Pakistan would not recognise it as a state until Palestine is freed.
 "Such bold statements give strength to other countries."

-The president also congratulated the parliament for helping the government to pass bills aimed at removing the country from Financial Action Task Force's (FATF) grey list.
+The president also congratulated the parliament for helping the government pass bills aimed at removing the country from the Financial Action Task Force's (FATF) grey list.

 "The opposition made so much noise last year [...]
 I thought this time they would listen," said Alvi, referring to the walkout.
 Congratulating the parliament on passing the FATF bills, he said "this is what a parliament is supposed to do".